Protecting and Recovering Your iPhone and iPad from Loss and Theft

 Step 2 – Setting up Tracking

 On the device, tap Settings > iCloud.
 Then, either sign in with your Apple ID (the account you use for iTunes or App Store purchases), or create a new Apple ID for free.
 Once signed in, activate Find My iPhone by turning it on at the bottom of the iCloud settings pane.
+On iOS 8 you also have the option to turn on ‘Send Last Location’ which makes the phone report its last location when the battery is critically low.
+This means that its last location would still show up in Find My iPhone should the battery die.
 (Apple)

 For Find My iPhone to function properly, you will need to have Location Services turned On (Settings > Location Services).
 Once you have it set up, remember to log in and test it to make sure it’s working!
 You should see your device on a map: